-By the 1911-1912 winter season, 391 Commonwealth was the home of Ellen Anderson’s son-in-law and daughter, Francis and Harriet Parker.
-During the previous season, they had lived in an apartment at the Chesterfield at 371 Commonwealth.
-They also maintained a home in Bedford, which had been their year-round residence since they moved from 455 Marlborough in about 1894.
-Harriet Parker is shown as the owner of 391 Commonwealth on the 1912, 1917, 1928, and 1938 Bromley maps.
+On February 1, 1911, 391 Commonwealth was acquired from Josephine Dexter by Ellen Anderson’s daughter, Harriet (Anderson) Parker.
+She and her husband, Francis Stanley Parker, made it their home.
+They previously had lived at The Chesterfield at 371 Commonwealth.
+They also maintained a home in Bedford, which had been their primary residence since they moved from 455 Marlborough in about 1894.

 Francis Parker was a wholesale coal dealer.

 Francis Parker died in January of 1916.
 Harriet Parker continued to live at 391 Commonwealth until about 1944, when she moved to 68 Beacon.

 On July 27, 1944, 391 Commonwealth was acquired from Harriet Parker by her son, William Amory Parker.

 On October 9, 1944, 391 Commonwealth was acquired by Mrs. Elizabeth Ann (Joyce) Broderick, the former wife of Walter Michael Broderick.
 She previously had lived in an apartment at 333 Commonwealth.

 Elizabeth Joyce Broderick owned a direct mail advertising company, the Joyce Letter Shop at 462 Boylston.